trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ../examples/TribitsExampleProject/PackagesList.cmake
    :literal:

-Other comamnds that appropriate to set in this file are `PACKAGE_DISABLE_ON_PLATFORMS()`_.
-If any of the binary directories of listed packages needs to be changed, then the variable ``<packageName>_SPECIFIED_BINARY_DIR`` for each package that needs to be modified can be set.
+Other comamnds that are appropriate to use this file are `TRIBITS_DISABLE_PACKAGE_ON_PLATFORMS()`_.
+If any of the binary directories of listed packages needs to be changed, then the variable ``<packageName>_SPECIFIED_BINARY_DIR`` for each package that needs to be modified can be set as well.
+One can see that used in the ``tribits/PackageList.cmake`` file itself:

+.. include:: ../../PackagesList.cmake
+   :literal:

 .. _<repoDir>/TPLsList.cmake: